-St. Teresa requires certain predispositions setting out on "this road of prayer"
+St. Teresa requires certain predispositions in anyone setting out on "this road of prayer".
+They must meet certain requirements before she will give them directions for the road ahead.

-One's life which must be converted into prayer to bring forth flowers not weeds
+The requirements concern one's life which must be converted into prayer.
+The garden's soil must be prepared so that when watered it brings forth flowers (virtues) not weeds.

-In the Way of Perfection, these requirements are expressed as follows:
+In the Way of Perfection, these requirements are expressed as follows: "The first is a general one: to aim at having the Church as an ideal to serve and as a reason for living.
+This is to avoid the trap of living as if only 'God and oneself' existed...For such people spiritual narcissism and false eschatology are real dangers."

-- "The first is a general one: to aim at having the Church as an ideal to serve and as a reason for living.
-This is to avoid the trap of living as if only 'God and oneself' existed..." - The second concerns sustenance for the journey: practical virtues that keep one's feet on the ground, such as brotherly love, detachment from material things, and humility to walk in truth. - Her final and most insistent requirement is a 'resolute determination'.
+The second concerns sustenance for the journey: practical virtues that keep one's feet on the ground, such as brotherly love, detachment from material things, and humility to walk in truth.

+Her final and most insistent requirement is a 'resolute determination'.
 Teresa sees it as the key component of the whole operation.